logzio/logz-docs/_source/logzio_collections/_log-sources/azure-blob-trigger.md

 | Multiline Regex | The regex that matches the multiline logs in text blob files.
 Leave empty if you do not use multiline logs in your text blob files. |

 <!-- info-box-start:info -->
-Only new logs that are created from the moment the integration process is complete are sent to Logz.io.
-Logs that were added before this integration are not sent to Logz.io.
+Logs that were in the container before the deployment will be shipped to Logz.io.
+If these logs have already been shipped to Logz.io, we recommend that you empty the container before the deployment.
 {:.info-box.important}
 <!-- info-box-end -->